-Get any witnesses' names, addresses, and phone numbers if possible.
-You should also take note if the individual who caused your burns is nearby.
+If possible, get the abwitnesses' names, addresses, and phone numbers.
+You should also note if the individual who caused your burns is nearby.
 Ask for their insurance details if you can.

 Step 3: Document the event with pictures and videos

 This could be crucial evidence in a California personal injury case because it can reveal details like fluid spillage that you might otherwise forget.
-Your Irvine Personal Injury Lawyer can use these as additional proof and items for investigations.
+Your Irvine Burn Injury Lawyers can use these as additional proof and items for investigations.